casper-network/docs-archive/index.rst

    developing on CasperLabs' blockchain immediately.
 6. **Fully Decentralized**: CasperLabs believes in full decentralization on all levels, specifically: \(1\) *the operation of the blockchain network shall be open to anyone*.
-No master-nodes shall be sold, in fact master-nodes don't exist in the network.
+No master-nodes shall be sold: in fact, master-nodes don't exist in the network.
 No special roles shall be delegated.
 Equal opportunity shall exist for all that wish to operate network nodes. \(2\) *development of the software shall be open source and community driven*.
-While CasperLabs is excited to take a leading role in the development of the blockchain software initially, it expects the community to take over the lead after the initial launch of the network and encourages community participation in the software development at all times. \(3\) *governance of the network shall be community driven*.
-CasperLabs believes that decentralized networks should be governed by their community of stakeholders, and not by centralized entities or disproportionally by one category of stakeholders.
+While CasperLabs is excited to initially take a leading role in the development of the blockchain software, it expects the community to take over the lead after the initial launch of the network, and encourages community participation in the software development at all times. \(3\) *governance of the network shall be community driven*.
+CasperLabs believes that decentralized networks should be governed by their community of stakeholders, not by centralized entities or disproportionally by one category of stakeholders.
 Governance principles will be put forth to ensure this.